GothenburgBitFactory/tw.org/README.md

 ## Instruction For Updating tw.org/html/tools

-Generate API tokens:
+On first usage, generate API tokens and store them safely for later:

 * [GitHub](https://github.com/settings/tokens): requires no special scopes

-On first usage, setup the Python 3 environment:
+Then setup the Python 3 environment:

 ```sh
 # Create a virtual environment to avoid clobbering global installation